A modal approach to modelling spin wave scattering: Mode normalisation and power flux

 Frequently, the main quantities of interest in the solution of a scattering problem are the reflectance and transmittance of the structure in question.
-These can be identified with the squared magnitudes of the elements of $\vect d^1$ and $\vect u^n$ corresponding to propagating modes, provided that the mode profiles are normalised to unit power.
-In the next section we derive a formula for the power carried by an eigenmode of a tangentially magnetised multilayer, generalising the result obtained by Stancil (Ref.~\onlinecite{stancil2009spin}, Sec.\ 6.1 and 6.3) to the case with exchange.
+As we show below, in the absence of damping, these can be identified with the squared magnitudes of the elements of $\vect d^1$ and $\vect u^n$ corresponding to propagating modes, provided that the mode profiles are normalised to unit power.